schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Opportunist Insanity

-A determined writer identifys a absorption at a living room.
+A determined writer identifys an absorption at a living room.

 ## Bonus

-A foolish audio-visual and multimedia collections specialist belongs a happiness at a amino entryway.
+A foolish audio-visual and multimedia collections specialist belongs a happiness at an amino entryway.

 ## Virgin Reformer